microsoft/Dynamics-365-FastTrack-Implementation-Assets/Analytics/AzureDataFactoryARMTemplates/SQLToADLSFullExport/README.md

    - **Storage account>Properties>Data Lake storage>Primary endpoint Data Lake storage** - example https://yourdatalakestoraheURU.dfs.core.windows.net/
    - **Storage account> Access keys > Key1> Key** - example XXXXXXXXXXXXXXXXXXXX/XXXXXXXXXXXXXXXXXXXXXXXXXXX==
 3. Note down Azure data factory name that you created earlier
 4. Note down your source SQL server database connection string - ex data source=dbserver;initial catalog=axdb;user id=sqladmin;password=PassWord.
+---
+**Notes**
 If your source system is Dynamics 365 for Finance and Operations Tier 1 or Tier 2 environment.
 You can get the database connection details from Life Cycle Services Environment details page.
 You would need Environment Manager or Project Owner access in LCS to see the database connection details.
 To Connect Azure data factory to Dynamics 365 for Finance and Operations Tier 1 and Tier 2 boxes, You may also need to RDP access to VM and install Self-hosted integration runtime.
 For details steps check out next section **Connecting data factory to On-Premise SQL DB or Firewall enabled Azure SQL DB**
+---

 5. Download the [ARM template file](/Analytics/AzureDataFactoryARMTemplates/SQLToADLSFullExport/arm_template.json) to your local directory.
 6. Click [Temmplate deployment] https://ms.portal.azure.com/#create/Microsoft.Template
 7. Click  Build your own template in the editor option